ankanadatta/rhynoev/README.md

-# Website for RHYNO EV using React.js
+# Website for RHYNO EV using React.js and Bootstrap
 - Responsive design
 - UI elements
 - Navbar with multiple pages